CsBigDataHub/emacsclient-automator/README.md

 Choose either the app or the service, instructions below: you might not need both.

-**Warning** these are hardcoded to the path Homebrew uses for
+⚠️**Warning** these are hardcoded to the path Homebrew uses for
 emacsclient: `/usr/local/bin/emacsclient`.
 If your emacsclient is elsewhere, you *must edit* the workflow.
+If you use [emacsformacosx](https://emacsformacosx.com/) the typical path is `/Applications/Emacs.app/Contents/MacOS/bin/emacsclient` ⚠️

 ## App